jfgreffier/playwright-relative-selector/README.md

 - toRightOf
 - near

-An element is considered relative to another if the distance between the tow is of 30px or less.
+An element is considered relative to another if the distance between the two is of 30px or less.

 ## Examples